-From this brief screening of the existing domestic legal safeguards, it is possible to detect a pattern of inconsistency with international standards.
-Fifteen MS have limited or no safeguards at all in their domestic legislation,358 and although 13 EU MS are considered to be in line with the international standards, it is possible to identify a priori many obstacles, not only legal but also practical, that will leave many children at risk of statelessness, for example when the child theoretically has the right to acquire nationality by jus sanguinis, but is in practice is precluded from this right.
-As pointed out by the ENS and also by the CoE Parliamentary Assembly, '[t]he primary focus of legislative safeguards in this area must be to provide children with a much needed nationality whenever statelessness threatens'.359
+359 Eleven of these are parties to the 1961 Convention.

+many children at risk of statelessness.
+For example, when the child theoretically has the right to acquire nationality by jus sanguinis, but in practice is precluded from this right.
+As pointed out by the ENS and also by the CoE Parliamentary Assembly, 'the primary focus of legislative safeguards in this area must be to provide children with a much needed nationality whenever statelessness threatens'.360

-Lastly it is important to highlight the fact that the right of every child to acquire a nationality is enshrined in the CRC, and by this reason even the states which are yet to ratify the Stateless Conventions have to provide safeguards to protect otherwise stateless children in a non-
+Lastly it is important to highlight the fact that the right of every child to acquire a nationality is enshrined in the CRC, and for this reason even the states which are yet to ratify the Stateless Conventions have to provide safeguards to protect otherwise stateless children in a non-discriminatory manner and in accordance with the best interests of the child.361 The ComRC, as discussed in chapter 3, could have a crucial role in addressing this issue.362